Lehnen

 Publications

-Lehnen, L. (forthc.).
+Lehnen, L. (2020).
 An der Schnittstelle von Theorie und Praxis: Das Unterrichten von Pragmatik im Fremdsprachenunterricht Englisch aus Sicht von (angehenden) Lehrkräften.
-To appear in H. Limberg & K. Glaser (Eds.), Pragmatische Kompetenzen im schulischen Fremdsprachenunterricht.
+In H. Limberg & K. Glaser (Eds.), Pragmatische Kompetenzen im schulischen Fremdsprachenunterricht (pp. 317–350).
 Peter Lang.

-Lehnen, L. [with Carolin Biewer & Ninja Schulz] (forthc.).
-‘The future elected government should fully represent the interests of Hongkong people’ – Diachronic change in the use of modalising expressions in Hong Kong English between 1928 and 2018.
-To appear in P. Hohaus & R. Schulze (Eds.), Re-Assessing Modal Expressions - Categories, Co-text, and Context.
+Lehnen, L. [with Carolin Biewer & Ninja Schulz] (2020).
+“The future elected government should fully represent the interests of Hongkong people” – Diachronic change in the use of modalising expressions in Hong Kong English between 1928 and 2018.
+In P. Hohaus & R. Schulze (Eds.), Re-assessing modal expressions: Categories, co-text, and context (pp. 311–341).
 John Benjamins.

 Lehnen, L. (2016).
 Learning to Do Small Talk – Ideal or Reality?
 Teachers' Beliefs about the Development of Pragmatic Competence in EFL Classrooms [M.A. thesis].
 Rheinische Friederich-Wilhelms-Universität, Bonn.